IsaiahJMurray/isaiah-murray.com/src/lib/docs/projects/stranding.md

 }
 ```

-This avoids `AppDelegate` boilerplate and makes it easy to inject shared state or environment objects later (e.g., workout strand stores, persistence, or health data managers).
+This keeps the entry point declarative and makes it trivial to inject environment objects or root navigation later.

-### Root view

-`ContentView` is currently a simple placeholder:
+The initial `ContentView` is a simple vertical stack:

 ```swift
 struct ContentView: View {